sciZer0/newdiscoveries/a/README.md

 For Newton, motion by Inertia is the same as being at rest.

-Importantly, according to Newton’s 1st Law, when an object is moved by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — it is because when an object is being moved by inertia this is the same as when the object is being at rest.
+Importantly, according to Newton’s 1st Law, when an object is being moved by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — it is because when an object is being moved by inertia this is the same as when the object is being at rest.

-In other words, according to Newton’s 1st Law, when the apple is moved by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — it is because when the apple  is being moved by inertia this is the same as when the apple is being at rest.
+In other words, according to Newton’s 1st Law, when the apple is being moved by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — it is because when the apple  is being moved by inertia this is the same as when the apple is being at rest.

-Extremely importantly, the apple can/will be moving at this accumulated Velocity (Inertial Velocity) forever ONLY because of Inertia (only thanks to Inertia, only due to Inertia, only by Inertia).

-In other words, this apple can be being moved ONLY by Inertia.
-Even solely Inertia can be moving this apple during very long time, for example, centuries.

-Newton's 1st law:

-An object at rest remains at rest, or if in motion, remains in motion at a constant velocity unless acted on by a net external force.

-Importantly, for Newton, steady motion in a straight line is the same as being at rest.

 And now, let’s go back to our familiar CASE #1 when the 20 kg object is free-falling  during 30 seconds.